Kwaff Users' Guide

 XML format document (filename `example.xml'):

 Indent width is 2 (default).
-You can change it by the command-line option -iN (input indent width)
+You can change it by the command-line option -iN

-and -IN (output indent width).
+(output indent width).

 Kwaff can also revert XML document into Kwaff format document.